AntoineHo6/Calculator/README.md

 # Calculator
-Made with Tkinter on Python 3.6.5
+Made with Tkinter on Python 3.6.5.
+This calculator can add, substract, multiply and divide.